-The International Skilled Worker – Saskatchewan Express Entry sub-category has accepted the maximum number of applications for 2016.
+The application intake threshold for the International Skilled Worker – Saskatchewan Express Entry has reached for 2016.
 For information on finding work in Saskatchewan, visit Finding Work.

 This sub-category is for skilled workers who: